batcraft/ai-coding-notes/vibe-coding-notes.md

 ## Fun "tail-eating" moments

-* Have Github Copilot review your
+* Have Copilot on github.com review your PR
+  * (They really need to stop calling *everything* Copilot)
+* Your IDE agent calls `gh pr view <PR_NUMBER> --comments`
+* Your IDE robot addresses the comments from the github.com robot
+* Lather, rinse, repeat the virtuous cycle